junxit/us-congress-bills-115/bill.md

     >       - **(i)** *First priority* Renewal of the full cost of all coordinators in the previous year at each eligible entity with an existing Family Self-Sufficiency program that meets applicable performance standards set by the Secretary.
     >       - **(ii)** *Second priority* New or incremental coordinator funding authorized under this section.
     >     - **(B)** *Guidance* If the first priority, as described in subparagraph (A)(i), cannot be fully satisfied, the Secretary may prorate the funding for each eligible entity, as long as—
-    >       - **(i)** each eligible entity that has received funding for at least 1 part-time coordinator in the prior fiscal year is provided sufficient funding for at least 1 part-time coordinator as part of any such proration; and
+    >       - **(i)** each eligible entity that has received funding for at least one part-time coordinator in the prior fiscal year is provided sufficient funding for at least one part-time coordinator as part of any such proration; and
-    >       - **(ii)** each eligible entity that has received funding for at least 1 full-time coordinator in the prior fiscal year is provided sufficient funding for at least 1 full-time coordinator as part of any such proration.
+    >       - **(ii)** each eligible entity that has received funding for at least one full-time coordinator in the prior fiscal year is provided sufficient funding for at least one full-time coordinator as part of any such proration.
     >   - **(4)** *Recapture or offset* Any awards allocated under this subsection by the Secretary in a fiscal year that have not been spent by the end of the subsequent fiscal year or such other time period as determined by the Secretary may be recaptured by the Secretary and shall be available for providing additional awards pursuant to paragraph (2)(B), or may be offset as determined by the Secretary.
 Funds appropriated pursuant to this section shall remain available for 3 years in order to facilitate the re-use of any recaptured funds for this purpose.
     >   - **(5)** *Performance reporting* Programs under this section shall be required to report the number of families enrolled and graduated, the number of established escrow accounts and positive escrow balances, and any other information that the Secretary may require.
 Program performance shall be reviewed periodically as determined by the Secretary.
     >   - **(6)** *Incentives for innovation and high performance* The Secretary may reserve up to 5 percent of the amounts made available under this subsection to provide support to or reward Family Self-Sufficiency programs based on the rate of successful completion, increased earned income, or other factors as may be established by the Secretary.

   - **(12)** in subsection (j)—
-    - **(A)** by striking “public housing agency” and inserting “eligible entity”;
+    - **(A)** by striking “public housing agency” the first place such term appears and inserting “eligible entity”;
     - **(B)** by striking “public housing” before “units”;
     - **(C)** by striking “in public housing projects administered by the agency”;
     - **(D)** by inserting “or coordination” after “provision”; and